-This book will eventually become the reference manual of LuaTEX.
+This book will eventually become the reference manual of LuaT_EX.
 At the moment, it simply reports the behavior of the executable matching the snapshot or beta release date in the title page.
+We don't claim it is complete and we assume that the reader knows about T_EX as described in "The T_EX Book", the " ε -T_EX manual", the "pdfT_EX manual", etc. Additional reference material is published in journals of user groups and ConT_EXt related documentation.